 Sponsored by Dan & Vickie Rutan

 Priscilla Fisher grew up playing violin in Southern California with a Suzuki program, and toured Japan when she was 11 years old with a group of American children where she received instruction from Dr. Suzuki and his finest teachers.
-She is a strings teacher at the Santa Cruz Waldorf school, coaches the Santa Cruz County Youth Symphony, conducts private lessons, and goes into classrooms each year in February with a docent from the Symphony to demonstrate her instrument, speak to the kids about the concert they will attend, answer questions and engage with them about music.
+She is a string teacher at the Santa Cruz Waldorf school, coaches the Santa Cruz County Youth Symphony, conducts private lessons, and goes into classrooms each year with a docent from the Symphony to demonstrate her instrument, speak to the kids about the concert they will attend, answer questions and engage with them about music.
 She also performs with the Cabrillo Stage Professional Theater, the White Album Ensemble and the Peninsula Scottish Fiddlers.
 Priscilla attended Cabrillo College and San Jose State University, where she majored in music with a jazz concentration.

 Sponsored by Jim & Catharine Gill

 Josephine Gray is currently a contracted member of the Modesto Symphony and the Santa Cruz Symphony.
 In the past she has played with Monterey Symphony, Berkeley Symphony, Napa Symphony, Sacramento Choral Society, Stockton Symphony, Fresno Symphony, Golden Gate Opera and the San Francisco Choral Society.
 In 2010, Jo was appointed Adjunct Faculty at the University of San Francisco teaching Alexander Technique in the Performing Arts Department.
-Jo earnerd her Bachelor of Music Performance (Violin) at the University of Auckland New Zealand and is a certified teacher of the Alexander Technique.
+Jo earned her Bachelor of Music Performance (Violin) at the University of Auckland New Zealand and is a certified teacher of the Alexander Technique.

 Nancy Kvam has been a violinist with the Santa Cruz Symphony since 1983.
-She has performed with the Monterey Symphony for 5 years, served as Concertmaster of the Cabrillo Stage Pit Orchestra for 4 years and as a violinists with Cabrillo College Jazz ensemble as well has her own jazz group for 5 years.
+She has performed with the Monterey Symphony for 5 years, served as Concertmaster of the Cabrillo Stage Pit Orchestra for 4 years and as a violinist with Cabrillo College Jazz ensemble as well has her own jazz group for 5 years.
 She was a violinist with Cabrillo Stage's 2014 production of Oliver! and a violist for their 2012 production of A Night at the Nutcracker.
 In the past Nancy also served as a violinist with the Western Stage at Hartnell College and with the Antiquarian Funks.
 Nancy currently is a violin and viola soloist with the Cabrillo College Orchestra and Latin Ensembles and San Jose State Gamelan, and performs for weddings and special occasions with her chamber music group.
 Nancy is the former Principal Second Violinist with the Missouri Symphony Society, Lawrence Chamber Players and the Lawrence Symphony Orchestra.

 Nancy has been an educator at the Cabrillo College Music Department since 1990, teaching private violin and viola lessons, directing the Chamber Music Program conducting the Baroque-Classical and Contemporary Music Ensembles and Administrating for the Cabrillo Youth Strings Program.
 Nancy has taught strings at the Green Valley Christian School since 2012 and was the past Director/Conductor of the Branciforte Junior High School Orchestra for 4 years.
 Nancy taught at the Santa Cruz Summer Music Conservatory and the Hartnell Conservatory's Suzuki Music program as a Co-Director for 4 years each.
 She also was the conductor of the Hartnell Conservatory Orchestra and the director of the Gault Elementary School String Program for 2 years each.